Malnutrition: Social Pharmacy Theory Notes 1st year PDF Book

 Overweight and obesity

-Overweight and obesity is when a person is too heavy for his or her height.
+Being overweight and obese is when a person is too heavy for his or her height.
 Abnormal or excessive fat accumulation can impair health.

 Body mass index (BMI) is an index of weight-for-height commonly used to classify overweight and obesity.
 It is defined as a person’s weight in kilograms divided by the square of his/her height in meters (kg/m²).
 In adults, overweight is defined as a BMI of 25 or more, whereas obesity is a BMI of 30 or more.

-Overweight and obesity result from an imbalance between energy consumed (too much) and energy expended (too little).
+Being overweight and obese results from an imbalance between energy consumed (too much) and energy expended (too little).
 Globally, people are consuming foods and drinks that are more energy-dense (high in sugars and fats), and engaging in less physical activity.

 Diet-related non-communicable diseases